The Ten Stages of the Russian Genocide in Ukraine

 And the Genocide Watch Ukraine Team

 Talks about a negotiated settlement of Russia’s war against Ukraine have dominated international headlines.
 As many hope that President Trump can talk Mr. Putin into ending the Russian invasion, we must never forget the incalculable suffering Russia has inflicted on the Ukrainian people.
-Russia has committed every war crime and crime against humanity, including relentless, indiscriminate attacks against civilians, systematic torture, mass rape, and the forced transfer of Ukrainian children to Russia.

 The war in Ukraine is a genocide.
-Russia has committed every act of genocide listed in the Genocide Convention.
 The Russian government has set out to intentionally destroy the Ukrainian nation.
+Russia has committed every act of genocide listed in Article 2 of the Genocide Convention:

 In analyzing the phenomenon of genocide, Genocide Watch, a non-governmental organization founded by Gregory Stanton in 1999, uses “The Ten Stages of Genocide.”
 The model is not linear.[1]
 The processes of genocide don’t occur in a fixed order.
 Many occur simultaneously.
-The “Ten Stages of Genocide” is an early warning model which that breaks down the development of genocide into ten predictable processes: Classification, Symbolization, Discrimination, Dehumanization, Organization, Polarization, Preparation, Persecution, Extermination, and Denial.
-A powerful feature of the model is that it identifies tactics to slow or stop each of the genocidal processes.
+The “Ten Stages of Genocide” is an early warning model that that breaks down the development of genocide into ten predictable processes: Classification, Symbolization, Discrimination, Dehumanization, Organization, Polarization, Preparation, Persecution, Extermination, and Denial.
+A powerful feature of the model is that it suggests tactics to slow or stop each of the genocidal processes.

 Mass killing does not occur out of the blue.
 It is a product of years of discrimination and dehumanization by the perpetrator.
 As societies exhibit more and more genocidal processes, they get nearer to genocide.
 The model isn’t linear, but it is logical like a Matrioshka doll.
 Each stage has within it other stages.
 At each stage, societies at risk can take measures to stop or prevent genocide from developing.